 5. Boston Common

-America’s oldest public park and the starting point of The Freedom Trail, is not only beautiful, but also alive with events all year round.
+America’s oldest public park and the starting point of The Freedom Trail, is not only beautiful, but also alive with interesting events all year-round.
 During the fall season, Boston Common is one of the best sites in the city to take in the amazing bright foliage.
 Frog Pond transforms into one of the country’s best ice rinks each winter.
-Spring and summer offer the perfect ambiance for a leisurely stroll before heading out to other area activities.
+Spring and summertime means gorgeous greenery and blooming plants.
+Anytime of the year, this wonderful urban park offers the perfect ambiance for a leisurely stroll before heading out to other area activities.

 Wonderful views of the city from the park